Konop v. Hawaiian Airlines, Inc.: Facts

 Robert Konop, an employee of Hawaiian Airlines, Inc., created and maintained a website where he posted content that was critical of his employer, its officers, and the incumbent union.
 Konop, through his website, encouraged Hawaiian Airlines employees to consider a different union for representation because the current union supported certain labor concessions that Konop opposed.
 Konop created a secure website that required visitors to log in using their names and then by creating a password.
 He created a specific list, composed mostly of Hawaiian Airlines pilots and other employees, who could access the website.
 Only those people who were eligible to see the website could log on.
 Once a user logged on, he or she had to accept the site's Terms and Conditions, which prohibited any Hawaiian Airlines management from seeing the site, and prohibited any disclosure of the site's contents to anyone else.
+This was a process which was later incorporated into the Digital Millennium Copyright Act as a protection for access-limited websites or other access-limited forms of electronic communications.

 Two pilots, however, gave Hawaiian Airlines' vice president, James Davis, permission to use their names to access the site.
 Davis presumably typed in the pilots' names, created passwords, then clicked "submit" to accept the site's terms and conditions.
-Records show that Davis logged in nearly thirty times under both pilots' names.
+Records show that Davis logged in nearly thirty times under both pilots' names, each time falsely acknowledging Davis' agreement to the Terms and Conditions of Use for Konop's website.

-Konop brought suit against Hawaiian Airlines, Inc., alleging that it viewed his secure website without permission, disclosed contents of the site, and violated the federal Wiretap Act, among other claims.
+Konop brought suit on his own against Hawaiian Airlines, Inc., alleging that it viewed his secure website without permission, disclosed contents of the site, and violated the federal Wiretap Act, among other claims.
+Konop was opposed in his case, both in the District Court and on appeal, by the Los Angeles office of the prestigious law firm Gibson, Dunn, & Crutcher, a firm with extensive government connections.